 General Water Quality Information

-Although water quality in the Cypress Creek Watershed meets water quality standards, data suggests both spatial and temporal trends that may be due to climate variability, nonpoint source pollution, or changes in land use and/or management in the watershed.
-Moreover, water quality parameters vary from site to site throughout the perennial part of the stream.
-Furthermore, the inflow of groundwater highly influences the upper three sites (Jacob’s Well, RR12 North, and Blue Hole) in terms of water chemistry, while the lower two sites (RR12 downtown and the Blanco confluence) tend to cluster closer together, showing more of an influence of local stream conditions and runoff from contributing watersheds.
+The Cypress Creek Watershed is not currently listed for surface water quality impairments.
+However, the creek often experiences elevated levels of bacteria and reduced levels of DO.
+Changes in water quality are likely due to seasonal and annual climate variability, nonpoint source pollution, and changes in land use and/or management in the watershed.
 Issues of concern include excess sediment in the creek, high bacteria concentrations and occasionally very high nutrient levels, which indicate potential nonpoint sources of pollution including pet and animal waste, excess fertilizer application, and poorly performing septic systems.

 Segment 1813 (Upper Blanco River:

 Flowing 71 miles from northern Kendall County until Lime Kiln Road in Hays County, the upper Blanco is a spring-fed stream.
 Cypress Creek joins the river in the Village of Wimberley.
 The steep-sloped, intermittent, meandering stream is lined with bald cypress, oak and ashe juniper.